The degeneration formula for stable log maps: Introduction

-We are grateful to Michel van Garrel for bringing the authors together and for useful comments on an earlier version as well as to Mark Gross for giving an example that shows that the seemingly mild generalization of the degeneration formula to degenerations of relative invariants is just as involved as a generalization to general normal crossing degenerations.
+We thank Michel van Garrel and Tim Gräfnitz for advice on the presentation.
+Mark Gross pointed out an example that shows that the seemingly mild generalization of the degeneration formula to degenerations of relative invariants is just as involved as a generalization to general normal crossing degenerations.
 We also thank Yuki Hirano and Tom Graber for helpful technical advice.